Awaara: Soundtrack

 The music for this film was composed by Shankar Jaikishan while the songs were written by Shailendra and Hasrat Jaipuri.
 The soundtrack was listed by Planet Bollywood as number 3 on their list of 100 Greatest Bollywood Soundtracks.
-The song Awaara Hoon was used in the Malayalam Film Vishnulokam directed by Kamal starring Mohanlal.
+The song "Awaara Hoon" was used in the Malayalam film Vishnulokam directed by Kamal and starring Mohanlal.
 Awaara was the best-selling Bollywood soundtrack album of the 1950s.

 Production

 The film is a collaboration of the famous team of director/producer Raj Kapoor and writer Khwaja Ahmad Abbas.
-K. A. Abbas originally wanted Mehboob Khan to direct the film, but the two disagreed over the casting.
+Abbas originally wanted Mehboob Khan to direct the film, but the two disagreed over the casting.
 Khan wanted Ashok Kumar to play the judge and Dilip Kumar the son.
 In the event, Abbas withdrew his script from Mehboob Studios and Raj Kapoor decided to direct it.
 This film was filmed in RK Studio and Bombay.

 In his column for the Indian Express, Kapoor wrote, "In Awara I tried to prove that Vagabonds are not born, but are created in the slums of our modern cities, in the midst of dire poverty and evil environment."

 Critical reception

 It was entered in the 1953 Cannes Film Festival, where it was nominated for the Grand Prize of the Festival (Palme d'Or).
-In 1955, it was voted the best film of the year by readers of Turkish daily Milliye.
+In 1955, it was voted the best film of the year by readers of Turkish daily Milliyet.

 In 2003, Time magazine included it in a list of "10 Indian Films to Treasure".
 Time magazine also chose Raj Kapoor's performance in Awaara as one of the top ten greatest performances of all time.
 In 2005, Indiatimes Movies ranked the movie amongst the "Top 25 Must See Bollywood Films", writing: "Whenever Raj Kapoor and Nargis came together on screen, sparks flew.
 Their chemistry was electrifying and it crackles with raw passion in Raj Kapoor's Awaara.
 Nargis's wild and carefree sensuality pulsates and Raj Kapoor's scruffy hair-rebellious persona only adds fuel to the fire".
 Time magazine included the film among the 20 new entries added to All-Time 100 greatest films in 2012.